TizianoCoroneo/opencraft/client/unity/my-first-unity-project/Documentation/T_GameManager.md

 # GameManager Class

-This class can switch the client's deployment.
+This class keeps track of game data that other scripts need access to, and can also switch the client's deployment.
 Examples include logging in as a client to a specified server, disconnecting, or switching from client to thin-client mode.
+This being a ScriptableObject makes it a good place to take care of scene switching, because regular scripts (i.e., MonoBehaviors) are part of a scene, and therefore not a great place to take actions that work across scenes.

+This scene only executes switching, it does not decide when to act.
+Other scripts can call into this object to make the switch happen.
+For example, switching between a thin client and regular client via a HTTP GET request makes the <a href="T_HttpServer.md">HttpServer</a> call into this object.